Kelsus/api-spot-package/README.md

 ## Call the function
 - ```npm install @kelsus/api-spot-package```
 - When configuring the installation on the CI, it is recomended to set the flag `engine-strict true` so it will be installed only when Node engine version is supported.
-Reference: https://docs.npmjs.com/cli/v9/using-npm/config#engine-strict
+Ref: https://docs.npmjs.com/cli/v9/using-npm/config#engine-strict
 - You can invoke the main() function with require('@kelsus/api-spot-package') and pass the parameters through the function.
 - E.g:
 ```